 high-top fades rappers Kid ‘N Play (co-starring a then-unknown comic named Martin Lawrence) showed that Sundance movies could be fun.
 Based on a student film from writer/director Reginald Hudlin‘s Harvard days, House Party was a critical and financial success, helping to bring hip-hop to the masses and spawning three sequels (as well as its own signature dance move).

 Speaking of dancing, yes, the movie that serenaded a million slumber parties started as an indie film with little to no expectations for success.
-Given a theatrical release by a straight-to-video company, Dirty Dancing became a phenomenon during that time in the ’80s when a movie’s soundtrack was just as important as its script.
-A long-rumored remake has yet to come to fruition, possibly because the original is likely airing on TBS as we speak.
+Produced and distributed by a company mostly known for straight-to-video titles, their plan was to put Dirty Dancing in theaters for one weekend then right onto VHS.
+But word-of-mouth spread and Dirty Dancing became a phenomenon (grossing over $213 million worldwide at the box office).
+It was that magical time in the ’80s when a movie’s soundtrack was just as important as its script.
+A long-rumored remake is finally being released as an ABC TV movie, but you can likely catch the original airing on TBS right this very second.

 Turtles weren’t the only adolescent animals getting in on the indie game in the ’80s.
 But not even the director of Teen Wolf thought the film would be a hit, let alone still be in the cultural lexicon nearly 30 years later (in the form of a hit MTV drama series).
 With a $1.4 million budget, the original Michael J. Fox film became the highest-grossing independent film of 1985.
 The highest-grossing studio film that year?
 Michael J. Fox’s other movie, Back to the Future. ’85 was most definitely the Year of the Fox (see what I did there?).

-James Cameron certainly has a big checkbook to work with these days, having helmed the two highest-grossing movies of all time.
+James Cameron certainly has a big checkbook to work with these days, having helmed the two highest-grossing movies of all time in Titanic and Avatar.
 But for his breakthrough film, Cameron proved he didn’t need studio support to put together a hit sci-fi thriller, selling his script to producer Gale Anne Hurd for only $1.
 The movie launched a billion dollar franchise that is still chugging along, and it solidified Arnold Schwarzenegger as the biggest superstar of the decade (Cameron didn’t do too bad for himself, either).

 As you can see, indie films come in all shapes, sizes, genres, and budgets.
 And today there are even more avenues where you can find them.
 When lightning strikes, risky cinematic endeavors (like a time-traveling robot assassin) can blossom into full-blown blockbusters or cultural touchstones that would make any studio head jealous.